mimiza/midesk/README.md

 ## How about security?
 Although each client could have a full copy of the whole database, all data is encrypted using Public/Private key encryption.
 The only way to decrypt a piece of data is using the private key that belongs to the same pair with the public key used to encrypt that piece of data.
 It takes 100+ years to bruteforce an encrypted piece of data.

+Only you have access to your data.
+There is no one, even the creators of the system can read your data.

 ## How to install
 ``` bash
 # install dependencies